-The second of two courses that teaches cadets advanced skills and knowledge in management and leadership.
-Special emphasis is placed on enhancing leadership skills.
-Cadets have an opportunity to try out these leadership and management techniques in a supervised environment as juniors and seniors.
-Prerequisite: AS 2212.
-Co-requisite: AS L313.
+(3) Is the second of two courses designed to utilize student's field training experience to take a more in -depth look at leadership.
+Special emphasis is placed on enahncing communcation skils, and why that is important as a leader.
+Studentss have an opportunity to try out these leadership and management techniques in a supervised environment as juniors and seniors.
+Prerequisite: AS 3312.

+Co-requisite: AS L313 (Only required for those students pursing a commission in the Air/Space Force).